nest/nest-simulator/doc/examples/intrinsic_currents_subthreshold.rst

 We now fetch the data recorded by the multimeter.
-The data are returned as a dictionary with entry ``'times'`` containing timestamps for all recorded data, plus one entry per recorded quantity.
+The data are returned as a dictionary with entry ``times`` containing timestamps for all recorded data, plus one entry per recorded quantity.

-All data is contained in the ``'events'`` entry of the status dictionary returned by the multimeter.
-Because all NEST function return arrays, we need to pick out element ``0`` from the result of `GetStatus`.
+All data is contained in the ``events`` entry of the status dictionary returned by the multimeter.
+Because all NEST function return arrays, we need to pick out element `0` from the result of ``GetStatus``.

 .. code-block:: default